fnagel/t3extblog/Documentation/Introduction/Index.rst

 * Reasonable cache handling (using cache tags)
 * Default HTML markup matches Twitter Bootstrap 3.x or 4.x
-* Using Pootle translation server (translation.typo3.org)
+* Using official TYPO3 localization tools (Crowdin, see https://crowdin.com/project/typo3-extension-t3extblog)
 * Using interfaces and signal / slot for easy extending
 * Supports migration from EXT:t3blog and is tested in TYPO3 6-10
 * CGL and code quality tests